 Rizatriptan is used to treat migraines.

-Take rizatriptan as directed at the start of migraine symptoms.
+Take rizatriptan as directed when your symptoms first start.
 Place it on your tongue and allow it to dissolve, then swallow.

-Do not take more than one tablet for the same migraine.
+Do not take more than the maximum daily dose advised by your doctor.

 Some medicines available without a prescription may react with rizatriptan including: